daniel-ilett/blog/_drafts/2019-12-14-tut4-2-portal-rendering.md

 # Portal Surfaces

 There's several technologies we can use to create a portal effect, but they all include using a camera to capture what the world looks like from behind a portal's exit, then pasting the image over the portal's entrance.
 The first part of this article is going to be about positioning the camera properly in order to take that photo, and then in the second half we'll figure out how to use the rendered image to display something on the portal's surface.
 We'll only be talking about the basic visuals today - the mechanics of travelling through the portal and other effects will be described in later tutorials.

+{: .box-note}
+It is highly recommended to read this tutorial with a copy of the project open in Unity, as there are a lot of moving parts and we'll be jumping from script to script often.
+[Download it from GitHub now](https://github.com/daniel-ilett/shaders-portal)!

 <hr/>